Betting college football is not for the weary. Wagering on university students to do what you expect can definitely go sideways at times.

 But a good process will eventually lead to good results, and that’s what we got last week as my Triple Option column turned a profit.
-So, let’s stick to that process to find some more winners in Week 4.
+So, let’s stick to that approach to find some more winners in Week 4.

 College football Week 4 predictions and best bets